-Tanzania is the one of largest country in Africa by area and Arabica coffee production is around 650,000 bags (over 85 million pounds)per year – as much as its better-known neighbor, Kenya.
+Tanzania is one of the largest countries in Africa by area and Arabica coffee production is around 650,000 bags (over 85 million pounds) per year – as much as its better-known neighbor, Kenya.
 However, the Tanzania has long been in the shadow of the countries it borders.

 In the past, Tanzania coffee was collectively branded as “Kilimanjaro coffee” abroad, regardless of where the coffee was grown.
 Now, with well-governed co-ops leveraging their bargaining power for better market access and improvements in quality, producers and exporters are leading the charge for better traceability and quality in regional coffee production.